yuyahagi/oommf-llb/README.md

 ### Stochastic LLB micromagnetics ###

 The stochastic evolver in this extension module is based on eq.
 (5) in [Evans et al, Phys.
 Rev. B 85, 014433 (2012)](http://journals.aps.org/prb/abstract/10.1103/PhysRevB.85.014433), where the new stochastic form of the LLB equation was shown to be consistent with Boltzmann distribution at higher temperature, unlike previously proposed form (eq.
 (1)).

 ### Coupled LLB equation for ferrimagnets ###

 An equation of motion for exchange-coupled spin sublattices (ferrimagnets) is derived in [Atxitia et al, Phys.
 Rev. B 86, 104414 (2012)](http://journals.aps.org/prb/abstract/10.1103/PhysRevB.86.104414).
 Each sublattice obeys the LLB equation with additional interlattice exchange terms in Heff, derived with mean field approximation.
 In oommf-llb, this is calculated in YY_2LatExchange6Ngbr.
-Note that, this formalism does not allow T > Tc.
+Instead of the final form (eq.
+(35)), more general formalism eq.
+(13) is used both for T < Tc and T > Tc.

 In the above-mentioned article, a single-macrospin model is assumed with no spatial variation. oommf-llb also incorporates the other spatially-varying energy contributions as in standard micromagnetic framework.
 These energy terms include the intralattice exchange and demagnetization field, as well as the ability to specify nonuniform parameters and temperature across the simulation mesh.